roolebo/tianocore.github.io/Patch-System-Discussion.md

 # Questions
-1. No Lock-In - What automated data export is available?
+### 1. No Lock-In
+What automated data export is available?
 We want to be able to leave and take all our data with us.
 "Data" here includes: review comments, pull requests / patches (including metadata), old (rejected) pull requests and metadata, issue tracker entries and comments (if issue tracker included).
 This archiving should be automated, not something we do by hand.

-2. Easy Administration - Are there any scripts or custom code required after initial setup?
+### 2. Easy Administration
+Are there any scripts or custom code required after initial setup?
 We would like to do as little customizing as possible.

-3. Flexible Workflow - Can we use email patches / email review as well as pull requests / web UI review?**
+### 3. Flexible Workflow
+Can we use email patches / email review as well as pull requests / web UI review?

 3a.
 Can we can attach review comments to specific code *and* commit message locations?
 3b.
 Are the comments faithfully translated to notification emails (including the locations in code the comment is addressing)?
 3c.
 Are old topic branches (rejected or updated pull requests) available even after being rejected? (i.e. are they ever deleted?)
 3d.
 Is plain text supported in code review comments?

 # Phabricator
 ## 1. No Lock-In